 Americans are breaking down, and breaking down at younger age.
 To remedy this problem, the medical device industry has consistently been rushing to market with a variety of new hip implants in order to capture market share and keep shareholders happy.

-Koester & Bradley has been pursuing defective metal on metal hip claims from all manufacturers since 2008 and has been at the cutting edge of the litigation and unfortunately no has to report another recall: The Stryker Orthopaedics’ (Stryker) LFIT V40 femoral head.
+Koester & Bradley has been pursuing defective metal on metal hip claims from all manufacturers since 2008 and has been at the cutting edge of the litigation and unfortunately now has to report another recall: The Stryker Orthopaedics’ (Stryker) LFIT V40 femoral head.
 This product, which is part of the Stryker metal on metal hip line up has numerous adverse events.
 Adverse events are reported to the US FDA by both doctors and patients and are made public on the FDA website.

 Many patients who received the V40 femoral head also received additional Stryker hip replacement components, such as the Accolade TMZF, Accolade 2, Meridian and Citation stems.

 Stryker itself has observed that a disproportionately large number of its V40 femoral heads were malfunctioning due to a failure in its proprietary taper lock system.
 This is a fancy way of describing where two parts of the hip meet.
 Symptoms of the Stryker V40 defective metal hip that Illinois patients and those across the country are experiencing include

 – Loss of movement – Joint instability – Legs of differing lengths – Pain in the Hip and down the leg – Clicking – Inflammation – Joint dislocation -Immobility of the subject leg